cloudfoundry-community/bosh_cli_install/README.md

 Run either as a normal user or superuser.
 The former will install into `~/bin/bosh-cli`; the latter will install into `/usr/bin/bosh-cli`.

+For OS X and 64-bit Linux, the `spiff` helper for creating BOSH manifests will also be installed into your `$PATH`.

 Test installers
 ---------------